 In those relatively rare circumstances, it is true that the Court will analyze the equitable distribution factors listed in the New Jersey equitable distribution statute as it is supposed to do, and apply the facts of that particular case to the equitable distribution factors, in coming up with its distribution of property.

-But in most cases, it doesn't really usually work out that way at all, in my experience here in New Jersey as a New Jersey divorce lawyer for 32 years.
+But in most cases, it doesn't work out that way at all, in my experience here in New Jersey as a New Jersey divorce lawyer for 33 years.

-First, the parties, ask the lawyers what the law is.
-The lawyers usually explain the equitable distribution statute to the client.
+First, the parties, find out from their lawyers what the law is.
+The lawyers' job is to explain the equitable distribution statute to the client.